jwodder/outgoing/docs/configuration.rst

     configuration path on macOS changed from :file:`~/Library/Application Support/outgoing/outgoing.toml` to
     :file:`~/Library/Preferences/outgoing/outgoing.toml`.

+.. versionchanged:: 0.5.0

+    Due to an upgrade to v3 of ``platformdirs``, the default configuration path on macOS changed from :file:`~/Library/Preferences/outgoing/outgoing.toml`
+    back to :file:`~/Library/Application Support/outgoing/outgoing.toml`.

 To find the exact path on your system, after installing ``outgoing``, run::